BilalAnalyzes/Production-Analysis-Project/README.md

 Interactive slicers were added for: - Quarter - Age Group - Gender -
 Region

-## Data Analysis Workflow

-1. Imported and reviewed the raw production data.
-2. Cleaned and transformed the dataset using Power Query Editor.
-3. Added required columns for analysis and categorization.
-4. Used VLOOKUP to retrieve and combine relevant information.
-5. Created summarized views using Pivot-based analysis.
-6. Developed charts to represent production cost, production volume, average unit cost, and manager performance.
-7. Added interactive slicers for dynamic filtering.
-8. Designed the final Excel dashboard for business-oriented analysis.
-9. Reviewed the dashboard to identify major production and cost insights.

 ## Business Value

 The dashboard provides a consolidated view of production performance and